 But back to my own family's favorites...

-We used Elli & Manos' Tomato & Sweet Red Wine Greek Flavor Burst with lamb to make an Easter Sunday youvetsi, a traditional dish where oven-baked orzo, lamb and tomato sauce combine for a hearty dish.
+We used Elli & Manos' Tomato & Sweet Red Wine Greek Flavor Burst (but you can use any other flavor from Elli & Manos) with lamb to make an Easter Sunday youvetsi, a traditional dish where oven-baked orzo, lamb and tomato sauce combine for a hearty dish.
 But don't wait for Easter, try our recipe with Agrozimi's egg & milk orzo (or the the lower-gluten spelt orzo). whenever you have a hungry crowd to feed!

 Lighter dinners often called for traditional trahaná soup, especially when we were tired of cooking…speedy Greek comfort food to the rescue!
 The Agrozimi trahaná is delicious on its own but adding a few spoonfuls of any tomato-based Greek Flavor Burst takes this dish to the next level...and we did that often!

 I'm sure we weren't the only ones to rely on Pasta Nights during the quarantine!
 It was fun to try new flavors and combinations and was I glad we'd just gotten in new products from Agrozimi!!
 One favorite, thanks to its hearty flavor and texture, was the new Agrozimi spelt spaghetti mixed with a jar of the Tomato & Feta flavor - that is definitely one to try, especially if you top with some sautéed shrimp or tofu!